jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3.md

 - that poverty and weakness is unjustly detested when vice and folly should be the ones detested.

-29 We desire to be respectable and to be respected.
+{{< s v="29" >}} We desire to be respectable and to be respected.
 We dread to be contemptible and to be condemned.

 But upon coming into the world, we soon find that=
 - wisdom and virtue are not the sole objects of respect, and
 - vice and folly are not the sole objects of contempt.

-We frequently see=
+We frequently see:
 - the world's respect strongly directed towards the rich and the great, than towards the wise and the virtuous, and
 - the powerful's vices and follies much less despised than the innocent's poverty and weakness.